Fundamentals of heat transfer

 - By conduction through solid or fluid materials

-- By convention, which involves the physical movement of air
+- By convection, which involves the physical movement of air

 Conduction is the direct flow of heat through a material resulting from physical contact.
 The transfer of heat by conduction is caused by molecular motion in which molecules transfer their energy to adjoining molecules and increase their temperature.